OurMachinery/themachinery-books/tutorials/src/workflows/how_to_create_prototypes.md

-# How to create prototypes
+# Creating Prototype Assets

-This walkthrough shows you how to create a Prototype.
+This walkthrough shows you how to create *Prototype Assets*.

+*Prototypes* act as "templates" or "prefabs" for other assets.
+When you instantiate a prototype, the instance will inherit all the properties of the prototype unless you specifically override them.

+In The Machinery there is no distinction between "prototype assets" and "ordinary assets".
+Any asset can be used as a prototype for other assets.
+The prototype system is also hierarchical.
+I.e., prototypes may themselves have prototypes.
+This lets you mix and match assets in lots of interesting ways.

-## New Prototype based on a new Asset
+## Create a Prototype as a New Asset

-The Machinery supports three types of assets as prototypes:
+In The Machinery, the assets most commonly used as prototypes are:

+- Entities
+- Entity Graphs
 - Creation Graphs
-- Entity Graphs
-- Entities

-You can create such prototypes via the Asset Browser **Right-Click -> New -> Creation Graph, Entity Graph, Entity.**
+Since prototypes are just an ordinary assets, you can create an empty prototype, by creating an asset of the desired type in the Asset Browser: **Right Click → New → Entity/Entity Graph/Creation Graph**.

 This will add a new asset to your project.
-They can function as Prototypes for the specified type.
-Any changes applied to them will be applied to all its instances.
+Any changes made to the asset will be applied to all instances of the prototype.

-## Entity Asset Prototype: Drag and Drop
+## Entity Prototype: Drag and Drop

-You can create a Prototype from an Entity by simply drag and drop it from the Entity Tree View into the Asset Browser.
+You can create a Prototype from an Entity by simply dragging and dropping it from the Entity Tree into the Asset Browser.

 ![](https://www.dropbox.com/s/erc3f4wqjoy5djt/tm_tut_prototype_create_drag.png?dl=1)

-This will create a new asset of the file extension `.entity`, and the Editor will replace the Entity in the Entity Tree with an instantiated version of this Prototype.
+This creates a new asset with the file extension `.entity`.
+It also replaces the entity in the Entity Tree with an instance of the newly created prototype.

-## Entity Asset Prototype: Create Prototype from Entity
+## Entity Prototype: Create Prototype from Entity

-You can also create a Prototype by using the context menu in the Entity Tree View on the Entity you want to turn into a Prototype.
+You can also create a prototype by using the context menu in the Entity Tree View on the Entity you want to turn into a Prototype:

 ![](https://www.dropbox.com/s/ys17wsljt82s2me/tm_tut_prototype_create_context.png?dl=1)

-## Entity Graph and Creation Graph Prototypes via subgraphs
+## Graph Prototypes from Subgraphs

-You can turn a subgraph into a prototype by simply using the subgraph node's context menu and select Create Subgraph prototype.
-This will create a Subgraph Prototype Asset (.entity_graph) in your Asset Browser.
-When you open it you are opening the instanced version.
-Any change to this version will not be shared across all other versions!
-Only changes made to the Prototype will propagate to all changes!
-To open a prototype, you can use the "Open Prototype" Button.
+You can turn a Subgraph into a prototype by choosing **Create Subgraph Prototype** in the Subgraph node's context menu.
+This creates a Subgraph Prototype Asset (`.entity_graph`) in your Asset Browser.
+It will also change the Subgraph to become an instance of the newly created prototype.
+If you open the Subgraph node at this point all the nodes will be grayed out.
+This shows that they are inherited from the prototype.
+Any changes you make there will be local to that instance.

+To make a change that propagates to all instances of the prototype, open the prototype in the asset browser, or by using the **Open Prototype** button in the Properties view of the Subgraph node.

 ![](https://www.dropbox.com/s/kstww1jbo3dpvwj/tm_guide_entity_graph_create_subgraph_prototype.gif?dl=1)

-## Composing Prototype of other prototypes

-The prototype system allows you to construct a prototype that is composed of other prototypes.
-This ability gives you the option to create Prototype Variants as well.